Hi, I’m vin!

 • Late 2025 onwards

-I’m just as passionate about using science as a tool for social transformation — and doing my part in changing how we teach, do, and think about research.
+I’m just as passionate about using science as a tool for social transformation — and about doing my part to change how we teach, do, and think about research.

-My current focus is transitioning into soil biogeochemistry as a postdoctoral researcher, as I believe that is where I can best combine my skills and make a difference in the long run.
+My current focus is on transitioning into soil biogeochemistry as a postdoctoral researcher, as I believe that is where I can best combine my skills and make a difference in the long run.
+I am currently a guest researcher at the Leibniz Centre for Agricultural Landscape Research (ZALF).

-I’m building a portfolio at the intersection of environmental research, microbial ecology, and plant-soil interactions — combining my analytical chemistry background with computational tools to tackle questions such as forest carbon cycling.
+In recent months, I’ve built a portfolio of projects at the intersection of environmental research, microbial ecology, and plant-soil interactions — combining my analytical chemistry background with computational tools to tackle questions such as forest carbon cycling.